By Geoffrey W. Rutledge MD, PhD, CMO of HealthTap, Inc

 Immediate benefits for hospitals

 Hospitals can now take advantage of mobile healthcare solutions to prevent readmissions.
 More frequent and more timely follow-up care after discharge is a highly effective way to reduce readmissions, and will also enable earlier discharges.
 Mobile health technology removes the barrier when a patient is unable or unwilling to travel to the office or clinic.
-One of these companies that offer this type of solution is HExL, a company started by Richard A. Kimball, Jr.

 New and innovative virtual healthcare applications are evolving rapidly, and that’s good news for hospitals.